<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 With ample customer behavior data, you can calculate inactive users to unsubscribers' rates and other intelligent indicators that can help you develop a foolproof subscription revenue model template.

-3. Forecast Subscription Revenues
+3. Forecast Subscription Revenue

 Not every user is a paying customer.
 And given that you offer several pricing contracts, it isn’t possible to calculate or predict total revenue in your template by just multiplying the subscription rates with the total customer count.